redhat-et/whisper-self-hosted-llm/whisper-model-service/README.md

+# Instructions for Self Hosting a LLM

+The following steps describe how you can setup an LLM locally using containerization techniques.
+We will be using a [Whisper](https://openai.com/index/whisper/) model to perform speech translation task i.e translating non-English speech to English text.

 ### Pre-Requisites

+* **Podman/Docker** installed

 If you are using an Apple MacBook M-series laptop, you will probably need to do the following configurations: